oxyplot/oxyplot/XamarinComponents/OxyPlot/content/Details.md

 See [oxyplot.org](http://oxyplot.org/) for examples and documentation (under construction).

-Note that this is an open source project, please collaborate.
+If you have questions, use the [discussion forum](http://discussion.oxyplot.org/).

-Please use the [Codeplex](http://oxyplot.codeplex.com/) site to discuss, report bugs and request new features.
+To report bugs or request features, use the [issue tracker](https://github.com/oxyplot/oxyplot/issues) for the [GitHub repository](https://github.com/oxyplot/oxyplot).

 # Main features